-In a similar vein to deep questions, this selection is a fast-track to getting on intimate terms on a first date .
+In a similar vein to deep questions, this selection of first date questions is a fast-track to getting on intimate terms .
 It’s probably best to avoid reeling all of these off at once, or the date will risk turning into a counselling session.

 - Do you get on well with your parents?
 No one has the perfect family life, as hard as we might try to portray this on social media.
 Find out what their family dynamic is like and share your own anecdotes.

 - Who has had the greatest impact on your life?
 It might be a celebrity, or their darling grandma.
 Either way, this person is important to them and you should take an interest.

 - What would you change about your personality?
 If they answer honestly, they’ll feel vulnerable when admitting their faults.
 Show them you appreciate this and respond in kind.